altangonenc/truck-company/README.md

 1) User Management Api's
 2) Gameplay Api's

+## USEFUL SCRIPTS AND .EXE FILES
 * _Freight terminals can be observed by running the script "scripts/countryGraphScript/countryGraph.py" with the "py" command._
+* _If you want to run the application in a simple way and you have docker installed on your local, you can run the "automate.exe" file to stand up the application and database.
+To stop 2 containers, just run "docker-compose down".
+Also this process gets the latest build of application._
+* _"gui.exe" has 2 options.
+You can start the application or update jar file._

 ## USER MANAGEMENT API'S